 Johnny Hetki was born on May 12, 1922 in Leavenworth, Kan. and made his major league debut on Sept.
 14, 1945 with the Cincinnati Reds.
 He served in the United States Army for two years before making his debut.
 Hetki passed away on Jan.
 10, 2019.

 Rocky Krsnich was born on August 5, 1927 in West Allis, Wis. and made his debut with the Chicago White Sox in 1949.
 Krsnich played three years in the league, all with the White Sox.
-Krsnich passed away on February 14, 2019.
+Krsnich passed away on February 14, 2019 in Overland Park, Kan.

 Walt McKeel was born on Jan.
 17, 1972 in Wilson, N.C. and made his major league debut on Sept.
 14, 1996 with the Boston Red Sox.
 McKeel played at catcher and first base during his three-year career.
 McKeel passed away on Jan.
 1, 2019 in Stantinsburg, N.C.

 Don Newcombe was born on June 14, 1926 in Madison N.J. and made his debut on May 20, 1949 with the Brooklyn Dodgers.
 During his 10-year career, Newcombe accumulated an impressive list of achievements including 1949 National League Rookie of the Year, 1956 Most Valuable Player, 1956 CY Young Award accolades, four All-Star appearances and a 1955 World Series championship.
-Newcombe, a Dodgers legend, passed away on February 19, 2019.
+Newcombe, a Dodgers legend, passed away on February 19, 2019 in Sherman Oaks, Calif.

 Joe Presko was born on October 7, 1928 in Kansas City, Mo. and made his debut on May 3, 1951 with St. Louis Cardinals.
 Presko played 6 years in the league and had more than 450 innings pitched.
 Presko passed away on February 5, 2019 in Kansas City, Mo.